xinyu-li-2020/xinyu-li-2020.github.io/_pages/about.md

 permalink: /
 title: "About Me"
 excerpt: "About me"
-description: "I am Xinyu Li, a Ph.D. candidate in Industrial Engineering & Operations Research at UC Berkeley.
-My primary research interests include stochastic control and games, theoretical reinforcement learning, and machine learning."
+description: "I am a Postdoctoral Research Associate in the Department of Mathematics at the University of Oxford.
+I completed my Ph.D. in IEOR at UC Berkeley in Summer 2025.
+My research interests are at the intersection of stochastic control, reinforcement learning, game theory, and machine learning.
+"

 author_profile: true